axelerant/custom-bulkquick-edit/readme.txt

 = 1.1.0 =

 * Please review your settings as some option keys have changed.
-There's no auto-upgradeat this time.
+There's no auto-upgrade at this time.

 == Beta Testers Needed ==